tony-rise/DSA-Data-Analysis-Capstone-Project-Case-One/README.md

   - Used to transform and model that data, and then create interactive dashboards and reports to gain insights and make data-driven decisions.

+## Project Structure
+Selected Case Study 1 (Amazon Product Review Analysis)

+### Case Study Overview
+I was working as a Junior Data Analyst at RetailTech Insights, a company that provides e-commerce analytics solutions to sellers on platforms like Amazon.
+My team has been tasked with analysing product and customer review data to generate insights that can guide product improvement, marketing strategies, and customer engagement.

 ## Dataset Description
 The dataset contains information scraped from Amazon product pages, including:
 • Product details: name, category, price, discount, and ratings